everyone deserves a beautiful, accessible home

 The truth is most people would rather live in their own home as they age than go to an assisted living facility.
 This concept is often called Aging in Place.

-hpd architecture + interiors provide assessment and design services to show individuals, couples, and families how they can:
+hpd architecture + interiors provide needs assessments and design services to show individuals, couples, and families how they can:

 - Adapt their home for current and future needs